 Myrtle is the form that birders in the eastern U.S. and most of Canada see.
 It’s the most different of the four forms, with a white instead of yellow throat, a longer migration, and a distribution that stretches farther north than the other forms.
 On migration they can be among the most numerous warblers seen during spring and fall migration—particularly along the U.S. East Coast, where they earn their name by feasting on energy-rich wax myrtle berries.
-They are unique among warblers in being able to digest the waxy fruits, and this allows them to winter much farther north than other warblers, sometimes as far north as Nova Scotia, according to Birds of North America.
+They are unique among warblers in being able to digest the waxy fruits, and this allows them to winter much farther north than other warblers, sometimes as far north as Nova Scotia, according to Birds of North America. [update 2/8/22: Birds of North America is now part of Birds of the World.]
 Although many do winter in the southern and Mid-Atlantic U.S., others fly over the Gulf of Mexico to sites in the Caribbean and in Central America.
 According to the new study, this form is likely a separate species from Audubon’s and Goldman’s.

 Audubon’s is the form familiar to bird watchers in the western U.S. and portions of Alberta and British Columbia.
 Males have yellow throats, large white flashes on the wings, and gray on the head, back, and breast.
 They don’t migrate as far as the Myrtle form, spending winters in parts of the western U.S. through Mexico to Honduras.
 The call note of Audubon’s is softer and less harsh than Myrtle.
 The two forms interbreed in a narrow zone in Canada at the northern edge of the Audubon form’s range.
 According to the study, the Audubon form is likely a separate species from Myrtle and Goldman’s.